kytulendu/TW/README.md

 System Requirement
 ------------------
-System requirement may change in the furure.
+System requirement may change in the future.

   * IBM PC or Compatible, 8086 or 8088 CPU, 512 KB RAM or better
   * DOS 3.3 or better